rr3khan/agent-aegis/readme.md

 - the LLM can "request" actions,
 - but **only authorized identities** can execute them,
-- and execution is always constrained to an explicit allowlist with auditable decisions.
+- and execution is always constrained to an explicit nicelist with auditable decisions.

 ---